jacklim5400/scanse-3D-mapping/README.md

 The point cloud was plotted in the Sweep Visualizer Beta.

 Data conversion was modified from the project done by the other team.
-Error handling is important to keep the device from scanning.
+**Error handling** is important to keep the device from scanning.

+![mapping device] /Examples/Picture of environment/sweepDevice.jpg